INGREDIENTS

 - Place a frying pan on medium-high heat, induction setting 7.
 Add half the butter and cook until foaming.

-- Add the mushrooms in batches and season well.
-Increase heat to induction setting 8 and cook until mushrooms are golden.
+- Add the mushrooms to the pan and season well.
+Increase the heat to induction setting 8 and cook until the mushrooms are golden.
 Add the garlic and remaining butter.

-- Once butter has melted, add thyme leaves and season well.
-Remove from heat.
+- Once the butter has melted, add the thyme leaves and season well.
+Remove from the heat.

 Crispy kale

-- Place kale leaves on a baking paper lined multi-purpose tray.
+- Place the kale leaves on a universal tray.
 Drizzle with olive oil and season with salt and pepper.

 - Cook for 5-8 minutes until crisp.
 Check halfway through cooking time.